sixteenbit/gameboy-updater/README.md

 # Sixteenbit Installer

-This script is originally built by [Kite](https://github.com/kiteretro/Circuit-Sword) for the Circuit Sword but has been re-purposed for Gameboy Zero.
+Provisioning scripts for RetroPie 4.4 to be used with Gameboy Zero.

 ## Running the installer